Bojangles' sign (Photo by Bruce VanLoon on Shutterstock)

 “That Bojangles—the biggest chain on this list—started in Charlotte should already instill confidence in their chicken, but this is a joint that does its diligence… Go all in and grab a 12-piece & six biscuit box—those buttermilk biscuits do a damn good job complementing the chicken’s grease and spice.
 Bo’s is also famous for its seductively sweet tea and all-day breakfast service—so you can snag a Cajun Filet Biscuit to ease hangover pains whenever you decide to wake up,” gushes Thrillist.

 “The range of fixin’s that you can choose from is extensive, and the fact that they are called fixin’s instead of sides lets you know that you are definitely in the South.
 Aside from the biscuits, fried chicken, and the use of the word Fixin’s, it is the drinks menu that really sets Bojangles apart from the rest of the Southern fast-food restaurants.
-Not only do they have some of the best sweet tea in the country, but they also serve an exclusive Mountain Dew Southern Shock beverage,” exclaims Whimsy & Spice.
+Not only do they have some of the best sweet tea in the country, but they also serve an exclusive Mountain Dew Southern Shock beverage,” adds Whimsy & Spice.

 Sources

 Note: This article was not paid for nor sponsored.
 StudyFinds is not connected to nor partnered with any of the brands mentioned and receives no compensation for its recommendations.
+This article may contain affiliate links in which we receive a commission if you make a purchase.